Critical thinking often seems a vague term that has a different meaning to every person. Have you heard the term critical thinking and wondered:

 - communicate those thoughts

 Narration should be required for all subjects, including math.
-You can read about evaluating your student’s learning through narration and find creative narration suggestions with a narration jar.
+You can read about evaluating your student’s learning through narration.

 Asking questions with the Socratic method is another way to teach critical thinking skills.
 Instead of answering the hundreds of questions kids ask each day, turn the question back to him and let him ponder it for awhile.
 Give him additional information if he needs help.
 If the question is beyond his ability, it is okay to give him the answer.
 Working through questions in this manner will build his ability to think through problems logically.
 You can read about the six types of Socratic questions.